Horses in Germanic paganism: In funeral and burial

-Horse burial was practised in Scandinavia during the Late Roman Iron Age, consistent with Tactitus' account of it taking place among the Germanic Rhineland tribes in the 1st century CE.
+Horse burial was practised in Scandinavia during the Late Roman Iron Age, consistent with Tacitus' account of it taking place among the Germanic Rhineland tribes in the 1st century CE.
 The practice is also well attested from the 5th to 7th centuries CE among continental Germanic peoples such as the Alamanni, Bavarians, Lombards, Franks, Saxons and Thuringians, including at the funeral of the Frankish king Childeric I. It has been suggested that the increase in horse burial at the start of the 5th century was through influence from the Huns, though the practice was taking place previously.

 No extant textual sources describe efforts by the Church to suppress animal burial, however, in all regions, increasing Christian cultural influence from the 5th to 11th centuries correlated with the gradual decline in horse burials.
 Typically, practices altered slowly with periods of syncretism.
 For example, the Alemanni were officially Christianised in the late 6th century, however, horses continued to be buried with people into the second half of the 7th century, often alongside gold-foil crosses.

 Similar to in continental contexts, horse burial in Anglo-Saxon England seems to have been strongly associated with heathen elite male identity, however, the inclusion of horses in human cremations was common, suggesting it was not restricted to those of high status.
 When buried, the horses were typically either still wearing their harnesses or were placed next to them.
 Horse burials seemed to have ceased in Anglo-Saxon England over the course of the 7th century, when Christianity became established as the dominant faith, but was briefly revived in the 9th and 10th centuries due to influence from North-Germanic peoples.